opengisci/dsad/_posts/2025-01-07-git-markdown.md

 - View the Readme file on GitHub.com to see the change (you may need to Refresh the browser)
 - View the **Commits** history to see how this repository has been changed over time, one commit at a time
 - View the most recent commit details to see a *diff* of the changes in that commit
-- Create a `data` folder
-- Copy the

 ## Set up the Repository on your Personal Computer